Skip to main content

 However, if you are using a landscape designer who is not part of the same company who will build the project then you or the designer will need to employ an external architect or draftsperson to create them.

-When you need an engineer
+When you might need an engineer

 There can be many situations where your project will require an engineer to become involved.
 If they are, then this can add an extra step to the whole project.